philamp/jellygrail/README.md

 --device /dev/fuse \
 --device /dev/dri \
 --network host \
---memory="8g"                                                 # Increase if you have a very big library \
+--memory="8g"                                                 # Increase to improve scanning if big library \
 --log-driver json-file \
 --log-opt max-size=10m \
 --log-opt max-file=7 \
 -e S6_CMD_WAIT_FOR_SERVICES_MAXTIME=120000                    # Avoid s6 failing when services are taking time \
 -v ${PWD}/jellygrail:/jellygrail                              # Stores config and runtime data \
 -v ${PWD}/Video_Library:/Video_Library:rshared                # The resulting virtualized folder \
--v ${PWD}/fallbackdata:/mounts/fallback                       # where extra files are really stored \
+-v ${PWD}/fallbackdata:/mounts/fallback                       # Where virtually written files are really stored \
--v /path/to/local-video-imports:/mounts/local_import          # this is where "click-to-keep" medias will be stored \
+-v /path/to/local-video-imports:/mounts/local_import          # This is where medias will be stored using KEEP add-on feature \
 -v /path/to/a-local-video-folder:/mounts/local_drive1         # the '/mounts/local_' pattern should be used \
 -v /path/to/another-local-video-folder:/mounts/local_drive2   # the '/mounts/local_' pattern should be used \
 -v /path/remote_yourservice:/mounts/remote_yourservice        # the '/mounts/remote_' pattern should be used, see below \